sakakibara/dotfiles/README.md

 * Debian
 * WSL Debian

-Will add support for linux systems in the future.
+Will add support for other linux systems in the future.

 ## File Structures